ILLGrenoble/ngx-fs-client/README.md

 `app.component.html`
 ```
 <div>
-    <visa-file-manager></visa-file-manager>
+    <ngx-file-manager></ngx-file-manager>
 </div>
 ```

 ## Configuration

-The configuration for the `VisaFileSysModule` has the following entries:
+The configuration for the `NgxFileSysModule` has the following entries:

 ### `basePath: string`
 Requests to the `Node FS Server` are made to the same host as the angular app: a proxy is required to forward the requests to the server.
 In development mode this can be using the webpack proxy config, eg